kvgarnet/Proj5_capstone/README.md

   - GET /actors (view:actors): Can see all actors
   - GET /movies (view:movies): Can see all movies
 2. Casting Director (everything from Casting Assistant plus)
-  - POST /actors (create:actors): Can create new Actors
+  - POST /actors (add:actors): Can create new Actors
-  - PATCH /actors (edit:actors): Can edit existing Actors
+  - PATCH /actors (modify:actors): Can edit existing Actors
   - DELETE /actors (delete:actors): Can remove existing Actors from database
-  - PATCH /movies (edit:movies): Can edit existing Movies
+  - PATCH /movies (modify:movies): Can edit existing Movies
-3. Exectutive Dircector (everything from Casting Director plus)
+3. Exectutive Director (everything from Casting Director plus)
-  - POST /movies (create:movies): Can create new Movies
+  - POST /movies (add:movies): Can create new Movies
-  - DELETE /movies (delete:movies): Can remove existing Motives from database
+  - DELETE /movies (delete:movies): Can remove existing Movies from database

 In your API Calls, add them as Header, with `Authorization` as key and the `Bearer token` as value.
 Don´t forget to also prepend `Bearer` to the token (seperated by space).